Renowned globally as a tourism favorite, the Turkish real estate investment proposition has come into focus in 2024.

 Foreign buyers flock to Turkey especially from certain Eurasian nationalities, specifically Russians, Iranians, Iraqis, Ukrainians, and Kazakhs as the top 5 nationalities of buyers.

-The following list is curated from a 2023 bulletin from the Turkish Statistical Institute describing annual population growth rate by province during the 2021–2022 period.
+The following list is curated from a recent bulletin from the Turkish Statistical Institute describing annual population growth rate by province during the 2021–2022 period.
 We also consider tourism flows, domestic economy, and geographical attractiveness.

 Muğla – 26.1% Growth

 Located in the southwest of Turkey, Muğla sits on a small plain around 20 kilometers north of the Gulf of Gökova.